 For non-life-threatening emergencies, we also offer InQuicker, a convenient online waiting service.
 It allows you to select your estimated arrival time and wait at home until then.
-When your time arrives, just check-in with the admitting nurse and you should be able to see a doctor in around 20 minutes.
+When your time arrives, just check-in with the admitting nurse.

 If you’re experiencing an emergency call 9-1-1 immediately.

 When presented with a frightening symptom or an injured child, all but the clearest heads are likely to panic.
 When you suspect a medical situation is life-threatening, don't delay.
 Call 9-1-1, or visit the nearest emergency room immediately.
 And always remember that the best source of information about your health care remains your personal doctor.
 Here are some general guidelines about the difference between emergency and urgent care:

 When To Seek Emergency Care

 - Excessive bleeding